Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 # Overview

-During a lengthy [discussion with the Slack channel owner, David Cox](https://behavioranaly-yw87919.slack.com/archives/D02APN949UL), I agreed to do one presentation to the Behavior Analysts Who Code (BAWC) Slack channel on Sunday 25 September 2021 @ 12:00 eastern USA time.

-What the presentation will be is evolving.
-Will it be a simple presentation (unlikely)?
-A live programming demo (probable)?
-A workshop (probably not this time)?
-In any case, the focus of the presentation/demo/workshop will be software development practices wrapped up in a behavior analytic scenario.
+I will provide a quick overview of some basic software development concepts, tools, and processes.
+Much of the presentation will be very shallow, but links are provided throughout to more in-depth information.

+The focus will be one particularly important part of development that involves test as part of coding, rather than something that is done after coding.
+It is generally called [Test Driven Development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development).
+If it had been named by a behavior analyst rather than a software developer, the name might be something like 'Continuous Feedback Driven Development', or 'Micro-Goal Driven Development'.
+Something that focuses on the fact that each little test sets some goal criteria for the code to meet.

+Test Driven Development:

+1. will make coding easier,

+2. allow you to "prove" that you code works, and

+3. the tests that you create during development remain as a test suite that can help find issues at any time (especially after coding seemingly unrelated areas).

 The long term goal is to help foster a deeper understanding of software development among behavior analysts to facilitate their own coding as well as make their interactions with professional software development groups more effective.
-Or something.

 If participants are interested, the project may be included in future Saturday workshops outside the usual BAWC meetup schedule.
 Again, the purpose is to promote software development skills within the behavior analytic community.
 Such "workshops" would include online participation by attendees, including taking part in writing and debugging code (see "[pair programming](https://en.wikipedia.org/wiki/Pair_programming)").

-***Formatting Note:*** As above, I have included links throughout this page to more in depth information.
-So much information, so little time.

 ### Rationale

-David and I discussed options.
 The basic drivers in developing the presentation will be:

 1. Software development skills of the audience are all over the place.